-To plan your trip to Victoria and learn more about what to see and do in our beautiful city please visit Tourism Victoria.
+To plan your trip to Victoria and learn more about what to see and do in our beautiful city please visit Destination Greater Victoria.

 Millions visit our city every year and enjoy the natural beauty, temperate climate and heritage charm Victoria offers its citizens every day.
 The juxtaposition of old world ambience and architecture in a small urban city is part of what makes Victoria one of the most uniquely special places in Canada.